Strumenta/MPSServer/functional_tests/Readme.md

 They are written in Python.

-We use Poetry and Black.
+We use Poetry, Black, and flake8.

 ## Formatting